Osteoporosis - Osteoporosis & Fosamax

-Osteoporosis is a type of bone disease in which a sufferer experiences a loss in bone mass, density and strength, leaving themselves more susceptible to debilitating fractures.
+Osteoporosis is a type of bone disease involving a loss of bone mass, density and strength, leaving patients more susceptible to debilitating fractures.
 Although men and women alike are at risk of osteoporosis, studies have shown that postmenopausal women face the greatest risk.

 Diagnosing Osteoporosis